aitorcf/PointGroupNRG/README.md

+# Overview
-PointGroupNRG is a Julia pacakage designed to perform Numerical Renormalization Group calculations for magnetic impurity Anderson Hamiltonians with finite orbital symmetries.
+PointGroupNRG is a Julia pacakage designed to perform Numerical Renormalization Group calculations for magnetic impurity Anderson Hamiltonians with finite point or double group symmetries.
 A comprehensive user's manual and a tutorial can be found in the `doc/` directory.
-The presentation of the code and a comprehensive exposition of the implemented procedure can be found in [this paper](https://arxiv.org/abs/2307.03658)
+The presentation of the code and a comprehensive exposition of the implemented procedure can be found in [this paper](https://arxiv.org/abs/2307.03658) and [NEW ARXIV].

+# Changes
+- MERGE DATE
+    - Double group symmetries and total angular momentum conservation available.
+    - Modified documentation:
+        - `doc/Manual.md` replaced by `manual/manual.pdf`.
+        - `doc/Tutorial.md` removed.
+    - Interface changed, see `manual/manual.pdf`.
+    - New examples in `examples/`.
+    - Precompilation scripts in `precompile/` removed.

 # Installation
 PointGroupNRG is not in the General Registry, so it cannot